vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/home.md

 You can freely configure the blogger’s avatar and blogger’s name display in the left-top corner.
 Their configuration items are `themeConfig.blog.avatar` and `themeConfig.blog.name`.
 If you do not fill them in, they will automatically fall back to the site Logo (`themeConfig.logo`) and the site name (`themeConfig.name`).

+We will crop the avatar into a round circle by default.
+If you have a square logo and want to remian it, please set `roundAvatar` to `false` in `themeConfig.blog`.

-If you use `themeConfig.intro` to configure the address of the personal introduction page, click on the blogger ’s profile picture and blogger ’s name in the left-top corner, and it will automatically jump to the link you provided.
+If you set `themeConfig.intro` with a link of personal introduction page, click on the blogger’s profile picture and blogger’s name in the right-top corner, and it will automatically jump to the link you provided.

 You can also configure your social media links in the format of `<social media name>: <social media links>` in the object `themeConfig.blog.links`.